The n100 Google update: why rank tracking just got expensive

 What was the n100 update?

-Technically, the “n100 update” wasn’t an update in the traditional sense (like a Core Update or a Spam Update).
+The “n100 update” wasn’t an update in the traditional sense (like a Core Update or a Spam Update).
 It was an infrastructure change on the Google Search frontend.

-Google’s server would process this request and return a single HTML document containing rankings 1 through 100.
+Pre-September 2025, a developer could send a GET request to google.com/search?q=keyword&num=100.
+Google’s server would return a single HTML document containing rankings 1 through 100.
+That meant:

-- 1 Proxy Request.
+- 1 proxy request.

-- 1 CAPTCHA Challenge (maybe).
+- 1 CAPTCHA challenge (maybe).

-- 1 HTML Parse.
+- 1 HTML parse.

 To get the top 100 results now, a scraper must: